zoeelarson01/kwk-navigation-and-nested-elements-lab-students-l1/README.md

 ## Objectives

-1. Code an `h1` tag in `index.html`
-2. Make the inner text of the `h1` Hello, World!
+1. Create a `header` including navigation and branding.
+2. Nest HTML elements to create well-organized, structured content.

 ## Instructions

 Open `index.html` in your text editor.
-Add an `h1` tag with the inner text of `Hello, World!` anywhere in the file.
+You'll see the code that we wrote in the previous lab.
+In this lab, you're tasked with extending that well-formed HTML template with a navigation header, in the process practicing how to nest HTML elements to create a structured document.

+First, add a set of `header` tags inside the document `body` to enclose the site navigation and branding.
+Inside the `header`, we're going to add two things: a `nav` to house our site navigation links and an `h3` to serve as the branding for our site.
+Start by creating opening and closing `nav` tags, and inside those create an `u`nordered `l`ist.
+Inside the `ul`, add a pair of nested `li`st elements to represent the other pages of the site.
+Finally, below the `nav` (but still inside the `header`), add an `h3` containing the site's name, which can be whatever you like!

 You can run the tests with this lab via `learn`.
-Read the error messages in your tests, they contain hints!
+Make sure you save the file before running the test suite.
+Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## Viewing your work in the browser